Questions arising from the release of John Worboys

 Is it unusual for someone to be released directly from a high security prison?

 Yes.
-Prisoners are categorised according to 4 categories: A to D. HMP Wakefield is a dispersal prison, which holds category A and B offenders, who are considered to be the most dangerous.
+Prisoners are categorised according to four categories: A to D. HMP Wakefield is a dispersal prison, which holds category A and B offenders, who are considered to be the most dangerous.
 The usual expectation is that “lifers” (those serving an indeterminate or life sentence) will have a “staged” progression through the categories, and release will often take place from a category D (open) prison.
 That said, there is no reason in principle why an offender cannot be released from a closed prison, and in recent years there has been a move away from the “staged progression” model.

 How does a sex offender demonstrate to the Parole Board that they are safe to be released?